joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <v-click>

-You can also read the model in a more human-readable format at `api-gateway-maturity.joelhans.xyz`.
+You can also read the model at `https://api-gateway-maturity.joelhans.xyz`.

 - Fun fact: This is published entirely via an ngrok cloud endpoint!
+- I have a small script that renders the `README.md` file into HTML, drops that into an HTML template, inserts *that* into a `custom-response` Traffic Policy action, and finally pushes the full policy file to my cloud endpoint with `ngrok api endpoints update ...`.

 </v-click>